AABoyles/LessWrong-Portable/README.md

 Finally, run `build.js`, along with the [name of the book you want to build](https://github.com/AABoyles/LessWrong-Portable/tree/master/meta).
 Currently, the options include:

+* `default` - A dummy package that demonstrates the JSON schema by creating an ebook containing only [this post](https://www.lesserwrong.com/posts/ANDbEKqbdDuBCQAnM/about-lesswrong-2-0).
 * `codex` - [The Codex of Scott Alexander](https://www.lesserwrong.com/codex)
 * `inadequate` - [Inadequate Equilibria](https://equilibriabook.com/) by Eliezer Yudkowsky
-* `default` - A dummy package that demonstrates the JSON schema by creating an ebook containing only [this post](https://www.lesserwrong.com/posts/ANDbEKqbdDuBCQAnM/about-lesswrong-2-0).
 * `hedonic` - [The Hedonistic Imperative](https://www.hedweb.com/hedethic//tabconhi.htm) by David Pearce
+* `wbwelonmusk` - [Wait but Why on Elon Musk](https://waitbutwhy.com/2017/03/elon-musk-post-series.html) by Tim Urban

 ```bash
 nodejs build.js codex